xxshcoder/mysql_nodejs_restapi/README.md

 The controllers in the `controllers.js` file handle the logic for each API endpoint.
 The available controller functions are:

-- `postUser` - Create a new employee
+- `postUser` - Create a new USER
-- `getUser` - Retrieve all employees
+- `getUser` - Retrieve all USERS
-- `getUserById` - Retrieve an employee by ID
+- `getUserById` - Retrieve an USER by ID
-- `updateUserById` - Update an employee by ID
+- `updateUserById` - Update an USER by ID
-- `deleteUserById` - Delete an employee by ID
+- `deleteUserById` - Delete an USRER by ID
 - `routeOutBound` - Handle 404 errors for undefined routes

 ## Contributing